Legal Language Services ranks Missouri as a state with moderately regulated legal interpreting requirements.

-Despite offering certification in 20 languages, only legal interpreters who have taken the exam in Arabic, French, Mandarin, Russian and Spanish have passed in Missouri as of May 2016, according to Missouri Court Interpreter Services.
+Despite offering certification in 20 languages, only legal interpreters who have taken the exam in Arabic, Bosnian/Croatian/Serbian, French, Mandarin, Russian, Spanish, Vietnamese have passed in Missouri as of October 2019, according to Missouri Court Interpreter Services.

 The Missouri Judicial Department defines legal interpreters in the following way: